Waist of maps measured via Urysohn width: Introduction

 The Urysohn width itself is a waist-type invariant, in which the size of a fiber is measured via its diameter, instead of the volume.
 In this paper, we investigate (non-sharp) waist theorems, where the size of a fiber is measured via the Urysohn width.

-\begin{protoquestion*} Fix integers $n,m,d$.
+\begin{protoquestion*} Fix integers $n,m,d$, such that $n > m + d$.
 Let $f: X^n \to Y^m$ be a continuous map from a compact riemannian $n$-manifold to an $m$-dimensional simplicial complex.
 Let $w$ be the supremal Urysohn $d$-width of fibers $f^{-1}(y)$, $y \in Y$, viewed as compact metric spaces with the extrinsic metric of $X$.
 Can one bound $w$ from below in terms of the $(n-1)$-width of $X$?
 If not, can one bound $w$ if the ``topological complexity'' of the fibers is restricted? \end{protoquestion*}

-It is natural to expect that the answer should be affirmative in some sense when $n > m + d$.
+It is natural to expect that the answer should be affirmative in some sense when $n > m + d$ (if we hope that the corresponding property of the dimension~\cite{hurewicz1941dimension, balka2017dimensions} is robust).
 When $d=1$, and the first Betty number of the fibers is bounded, this is indeed the case, as we will show in Section~\ref{sec:boundedfibers}.
 However, in general this is far from true.
 In Section~\ref{sec:sasha} it will be shown that even for $n = (m+1)(d-m)+2m$ and topologically trivial fibers the answer is negative.
 In a sense, this shows the failure of the notion of the $d$-width to measure the ``defect of $d$-dimensionality''.

 Let us describe the answers for the first four non-trivial cases of Prototype question.
 These four claims are the simplest special cases of the theorems explained in this paper.

 \begin{enumerate}[label=(\Alph*)] \item \textit{There is a map $f: [0,1]^3 \to [0,1]$ with all fibers having arbitrarily small $1$-width.}